-How serious is the shortage of HGV drivers?
+How serious is the shortage of lorry drivers?

 Even before Covid, the estimated shortage was about 60,000 drivers.

-But thing have got worse, and there are now warnings from companies and hauliers that they can no longer guarantee all pick-ups and deliveries.
+But things have got worse, and there are now warnings from companies and hauliers that they can no longer guarantee all pick-ups and deliveries.

-Among those speaking up recently are the supermarket chain Tesco, and the sweet manufacturer Haribo.

-Concern has also been expressed by farmers, by the construction sector and by manufacturers who rely on a tight schedule of deliveries.
+For the first time in quite a few years, we've placed orders and they just don't arrive - we chase them and they say there's a shortage of drivers - and that impacts our production

 Why now?